Schedule / Sessions

 - Moderator and presenter: Jennifer Koppel, Director, Lancaster County Coalition to End Homelessness, and PHFA Board Member

-- Other panelists: Ben Laudermilch, Executive Housing Director, PA Dept. of Human Services; Kelly Blechertas, Program Reporting Specialist, York County Planning Commission; Leigh Howard, President, DMA - Diana T. Myers & Associates, Inc.; Elizabeth Hersh, Director of Homeless Services, City of Philadelphia
+- Other panelists: Ben Laudermilch, Special Assistant to the Secretary, PA Department of Corrections; Kelly Blechertas, Program Reporting Specialist, York County Planning Commission; Leigh Howard, President, DMA - Diana T. Myers & Associates, Inc.; Elizabeth Hersh, Director of Homeless Services, City of Philadelphia